-Boris Johnson lays out ‘live with the virus’ plan, while Queen Elizabeth II remains in isolation
+Boris Johnson lays out ‘living with covid’ plan, while Queen Elizabeth II remains in isolation

 “Flow before you go” has been a common refrain.

-The deployment of vaccines will continue, but on a more limited scale.
+The deployment of vaccines will continue, with first, second and booster shots available.
+In addition, the government will offer a fourth booster dose but to a more limited number of people.

 Scotland, Wales and Northern Ireland, which set their own public health rules, will keep some restrictions in place.
 Scotland’s first minister, Nicola Sturgeon, is set to give the Scottish Parliament a covid update Tuesday.

 In an interview Monday, Sturgeon suggested that Scotland would be more cautious than England.
-She told reporters that she thought isolation “still has a part to play” and that free testing should be reduced in a “phased, careful” basis.
+She told reporters that she thought isolation “still has a part to play” and that free testing should be reduced in a “phased, careful” way.

 Johnson’s decision to end isolation requirements could shave a couple of days off the queen’s withdrawal from public life.